The Prado Mona Lisa

 Portrait

-The Prado Mona Lisa is a painting by the workshop of Leonardo da Vinci and depicts the same subject and composition as Leonardo's better known Mona Lisa at the Louvre, Paris.
-The Prado Mona Lisa has been in the collection of the Museo del Prado in Madrid, Spain since 1819, but was considered for decades a relatively unimportant copy.
-Following its restoration in 2012, however, the Prado's Mona Lisa has come to be understood as the earliest known studio copy of Leonardo's masterpiece.
-It was discovered that it was painted at the same time as the Mona Lisa in the Louvre, likely by a direct pupil from Leonardo’s workshop working alongside him.
+The Prado Mona Lisa is a painting from the workshop of Leonardo da Vinci and represents the same subject and composition as Leonardo's better-known Mona Lisa in the Louvre, Paris.
+The Prado Mona Lisa has been in the collection of the Museo del Prado in Madrid, Spain, since 1819, but it was considered for decades to be a relatively unimportant copy.
+Following its restoration in 2012, however, the Prado Mona Lisa has come to be understood as the oldest known workshop copy of Leonardo's masterpiece.
+It was discovered that it was painted at the same time as the Louvre Mona Lisa, likely by a direct disciple of Leonardo's workshop who worked alongside him.

-One of the most surprising findings was that beneath the dark background lay the same landscape as in the Louvre original, confirming that both works were created simultaneously.
+One of the most surprising findings was that underneath the dark background lay the same landscape as in the Louvre original, confirming that both works were created simultaneously.

 Join our community of art enthusiasts and discover exhibitions, artists, and masterpieces tailored to your tastes.
 Get personalized recommendations and never miss a must-see show again.